 Everyone at the ball agreed, the girl had the glow of magic about her.
 Bruce worries she may have been an enchantress who has bewitched the young prince.
 Her quick disappearance, the one glass slipper, and his complete and utter obsession with her all points to sorcery.
 He’d tried to get an audience with the King to share this opinion, but he would not grant one.
 As usual, the King wants results and doesn’t care how they happen.
 While the King’s focused on securing his legacy by having the prince married, Bruce wants the prince to be happy.

 A family of rabbits dart from the underbrush, scaring the horses who whinny and jerk to a stop.
 Bruce loses his grip on the basket, and it tumbles from his hands.
-A freckled-face young page dives off his horse and catches the basket before it hits the ground.
+A freckled-faced young page dives off his horse and catches the basket before it hits the ground.
 He stands, several fresh cuts on his cheek and arm, and bows before Bruce.

 “I saved it,” he says.